yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

     Define the following functions in `server/services/community.service.ts`:

     - `getCommunity(id)` returns an object based on the document in the community collection for an existing community ID.
-It returns an object with an error property if it fails to retreive the document.
+It returns an object with an error property if it fails to retrieve the document.

     - `getAllCommunities()` returns all communities in the community collection in the database.
 It returns an object with the error property if the retrieval fails.

     - `toggleCommunityMembership(id, username)` takes a community ID and a username and adds the user with the given username as a participant to the community with the given ID if the user is not a participant.
 If the user is a participant but not an admin in the community then it removes them from the community.
 It returns an object with the error property if the update to the relevant document fails.

-    - `createCommunity(community)` creates a new community in the database with the given community data and returns the newyly created community.
+    - `createCommunity(community)` creates a new community in the database with the given community data and returns the newly created community.
 It returns an object with the error property if the creation fails.

     - `deleteCommunity(id, username)` deletes an existing community with the given id from the database when requested by a user with the given username and if the user is an admin.
-It returns an object with the error property if deletion fails or the user is not an admin of the communnity.
+It returns an object with the error property if deletion fails or the user is not an admin of the community.

 5. Define the endpoints